Quote of the Day

 I have been fortunate in having worked for companies that have had enlightened education policies, which I have always taken advantage of.
 These policies allowed me to take training in very diverse areas, with one exception – statistics.

 Over my entire career, I have always found myself lacking in statistical knowledge and I have found that training difficult to acquire without going on-campus, which is not an option for a person who travels as much as I do.
 My staff expresses the same frustration.
 For example, I was discussing some data analysis yesterday with one of our physicists and he commented that he wished he would have taken a Design of Experiments (DoE) course instead of Complex Analysis when he was at university.
+Nowadays, more and more people have found that using synthetic data generation can help fill some gaps when it comes to generating statistical data, but without that core understanding not much will change in the long term when it comes to the processing of such things.
+Having both would likely be the ideal for many individuals in this field.

 I have done all that I could to remedy my personal situation: